Kari Seitz

 In October 2013, she announced she would be retiring later in the month after a 28-year career.
+Her final assignments included the 2013 National Women's Soccer League championship match, the league's first.

 At the request of FIFA, in 2016 she began managing training for Women's Soccer Referees worldwide.
 She and her husband relocated to Switzerland in 2016 and she assumed her duties within the FIFA organization.